History of AC Cars

 Despite the effects of the global pandemic over the last 12 months, AC Cars continues to develop, manufacture, and deliver cars for its global customers.
 This includes both petrol powered cars, as well as the first generation of production electric vehicles.

-In addition to the production of the new AC Cobra 378, a return to form for the legendary roadster, AC Cars reveals a number of new models.
-These include the new AC Cobra 140 Charter Edition, which uses the 2.3-litre Ford engine as found in the celebrated Mustang.
+AC Cars reveals the new AC Cobra 140 Charter Edition, which uses the 2.3-litre Ford engine as found in the celebrated Mustang.

 The company also unveils its long-developed electric vehicles for the first time, and showcases models including the AC Cobra Series 1 electric.